EnkaNetwork/API-docs/docs/zzz/api.md

 For the names used in Enka.Network, refer to [store/zzz/locs.json](https://raw.githubusercontent.com/EnkaNetwork/API-docs/refs/heads/master/store/zzz/locs.json)

-For any additional info about names, descriptions and etc, check the [TextMap Data](https://git.mero.moe/dimbreath/ZenlessData/src/branch/master/TextMap), only includes languages supported by the game.
+For any additional info about names, descriptions, etc., check the [TextMap Data](https://git.mero.moe/dimbreath/ZenlessData/src/branch/master/TextMap), only includes languages supported by the game.

 ## Wrappers